Naina Devi: The 2008 stampede

 Sunday, 3 August 2008, proved to be catastrophic day for this temple as at least 123 people died (many of them women and children).
 There are conflicting reports about the cause of these deaths.
 One report states that they were due to people falling down the cliff after the guard railing broke.
 Another report claims that they were due to rumors of a fight at the temple causing panic.
 And another states it was due to police who hit the fleeing worshippers with canes to get them to continue moving.

-This happened in the holy month of Sawan, and the Temple's being a Shakti Peeth (place of strength) meant that there were as many as 3000 devotees present.
-According to the Times Online, 50,000 people were expected to attend Naina Devi during the day of the stampede, as part of a nine-day festival which had just started.
+This happened in the holy month of Sawan, and the Temple's being a Shakta pitha (place of strength) meant that there were as many as 3000 devotees present.
+According to the Times Online, 50,000 people were expected to attend Naina Devi during the day of the stampede, as part of Navaratri (a nine-day festival) which had just started.

 According to Daljit Singh Manhas, a senior police officer from the area, at least 40 of the victims were children.

 The Chief Minister of Himachal Pradesh announced a compensation of Rs.100,000 for those who died, Rs.
 50,000 for those seriously injured and Rs.
 25,000 for those with minor injuries.